-Fifty percent of adult women and 90% of teenage girls will be on a diet this year.
-In our crazy, body-obsessed diet culture, these dieters hope to control the size and shape of their bodies by controling their food intake.
+Fifty percent of adult women and 90% of teenage girls went on a diet in 2017 according to the Livestrong website.
+In our crazy, body-obsessed diet culture, these dieters hope to control the size and shape of their bodies by controlling their food intake.

-Fast forward to today, and everyone is on some kind of eating regime.
+Today everyone is on some kind of eating regime.
 As a culture, we obsess about everything we put in our mouths.
-We see news articles and Today Show segments where scientists and nutritionists target entire food types like sugar and gluten.
-We have microscopes obsessively focused on each molecule of our food, hoping to find some new scientific information to start the next, new diet craze.
-And, by the way, diet crazes are big business in the United States.
-Last year the 'diet and fitness industry' was said to have earned $60 billion dollars, according to Food-u-cate.com.
+We see news articles and Today Show segments where scientists and nutritionists target and eliminate entire food types like sugar and gluten.
+We have microscopes obsessively focused on each molecule of our food, hoping to find some new scientific information to start the next diet craze.
+And, diet crazes are big business in the United States.
+Last year the diet and fitness industry earned $66 billion dollars, says Food-u-cate.com.

 DIets don't work

 One thing we know for sure, there are lots and lots of ways to get weight off your body.
 And we've tried them all!
 The British Daily Mail reports that the average woman goes on 61 diets in her lifetime by age 45.

 But, these diets don't keep the weight off your body.
 As of 20 years ago, we had the data: diets actually don’t work in the long run.
 95% of diets fail.
 You may lose weight in the short term, but 95% of people regain the lost weight -- usually plus more in the next few years.

 Not only are these well-known statistics, but all of us know this from experience.
 Most people interested in reading this blog post have been on many diets.
 Yet, we are still waiting for the one and done magic diet to appear, despite the fact we might have been dieting off and on for four or five decades!